 - Do not apply for another payday loan if you’re already struggling to pay one back

-Depending on how long it takes you to pay off the bills, say if you fall behind on multiple debts, your credit file could suffer greatly.
-If you use a payday loan to pay the bills and make payments on other borrowing you might avoid this negative impact.
+Depending on how long it takes you to pay off the bills, say that your credit file could suffer greatly if you fall behind on multiple debts.
+If you use a payday loan to pay the bills and make payments on another borrowing, you might avoid this negative impact.
 In this way, using a payday loan could be an advantage.
 You can avoid the hit that your credit file could take by ensuring other bills are kept up to date.

 Payday loans won’t directly affect your mortgage or remortgage application.
 But if you’ve taken out a payday loan in the last six years, then mortgage lenders may become a little wary of your financial history.
 This could lead to greater scrutiny of your circumstances or your mortgage application being rejected.

 One or two payday loans probably won’t affect your credit rating or your mortgage application too much.
 But it can be worthwhile waiting 12 months since your last payday loan before applying for a mortgage.
 That way, you will know it is less likely to be taken into account.

 Payday loans are beneficial if you need cash in your bank quickly.
 If you’re confident you can pay back the online payday loan on time and in full this is great.
 Use the payday loan wisely – to cover unplanned bills or repayments you think might otherwise be late.
 Think about how a payday loan can be used to actually benefit your credit score.

 But if you aren’t able to manage your borrowing, things can snowball quickly.
 This is when your credit score will dip as a result of taking out a payday loan.

 If you’re worried that you will not be able to repay a payday loan quickly, consider it a sign that it might not be a good idea in the first place.

 Always ensure you’ve considered all the available options before you apply, and get financial advice from an independent source if you’re not sure.
 Check your credit score regularly so that you understand what is recorded and how the score itself looks.